parth-p29/parth-p29/README.md

 ### Hey, I'm Parth! 👋

-I'm a Systems Design Engineering student at the University of Waterloo who loves to solve complex problems with software!
-My primary interests include backend development with tools like Flask, Node/Express etc. but would enjoy taking on anything from frontend with React, DevOps to AI/ML.
+🔭 I'm a Systems Design Engineering student at the University of Waterloo who loves to solve complex problems with software

-🔭 I Built two projects recently that you should definetly check out: Diversify and Find my Barber
+⚡️ Previously interned as a SWE at Ceridian

-🌱 Currently I’m learning Node.js, Express, React and Azure
+🌱 Currently learning Node.js, Express, React and Azure

+💖 Interests include:

+ - Backend
+ - Full-stack
+ - DevOps
+ - AI/ML

 📫 Reach me at:
 - LinkedIn: https://www.linkedin.com/in/parth-29/